wootfish/eli.sohl.com/drafts/wangs-attack.md

 to trying it yet.

-For now, what I'm doing is simple: generate $$a_6$$, massage $$a_6$$, regenerate $$d_1$$, check whether our constraints on $$d_1$$ or $$c_1$$ are violated, if so then replace $$m_1$$ with a random 32-bit int and try again in a loop until all our constraints are met.
+For now, what I'm doing is simple: generate $$a_6$$, massage $$a_6$$, regenerate $$d_1$$, check whether our constraints on $$d_1$$ or $$c_1$$ are violated, if so then replace $$m_1$$ with a random 32-bit int and try again.
+Repeat until all constraints are met.

-As mentioned, this loop is entered about 0.75% of the time.
+As mentioned, this loop is only entered 0.75% of the time.
 When entered, it exits after about 17 iterations on average.

 I suspect it would be possible to improve this by applying a similar method as with $$a_6$$.
 If successful, this would let us drop the constraint checks and the `while` loop, which would slightly (but measurably!) improve the script's hash